VRtualize/VRtualize-Pangeo/Documentation/SRS/source/introduction.rst

 Overview
 ------------------------
-This document is comprised of two parts.
-First, the High-Level Description, followed by the Requirements Specification.
+This document is comprised of two parts, the high-level description and the requirements specification.

-The High-Level Description includes the overall System Environment; and assumptions, risks, and dependencies VRtualize has considered for this project.
+The high-level description includes the overall system environment; and assumptions, risks, and dependencies VRtualize has considered for this project.

-The Requirements Specification outlines the functional and non-functional requirements.
-Functional requirements can be broken down into use case requirements, Local System requirements, and external interface requirements.
-Use case requirements are requirements of supported usages between the Application and the Explorer.
-Local System requirements are requirements of supported usages of the Local System.
-Local System requirements are further broken down into the Application functions and the Local Database functions.
-Last, External interface requirements are the requirements of the Cooperating Systems necessary for the Local Database to fetch Terrain Data.
+The requirements specification outlines the functional and non-functional requirements.
+Functional requirements can be broken down into use case requirements, local system requirements, and external interface requirements.
+Use case requirements are requirements of supported usages between the application and the explorer. local system requirements are requirements of supported usages of the local system. local system requirements are further broken down into the application functions and the local database functions.
+Last, external interface requirements are the requirements of the cooperating systems necessary for the local database to fetch terrain data.